glusi/cv-project/README.md

 The project creates a file named test_labels.csv.

 This file contains all the predictions for each character for each image, in the given dataset.

+The model and output are available in the [link.](https://drive.google.com/drive/folders/1XJXgbHYs4L-SyihCRKq6-E74HKk77dM8?usp=sharing)

 ## Building the classifier
 To run this project, install it locally using pip: